Thelesperma megapotamicum: Description

-It is a perennial herb producing a slender, branching stem 30 to 60 centimeters tall or more.
-The leaves are narrow, mostly compound with linear or threadlike segments measuring a few centimeters long.
+Thelesperma megapotamicum is a perennial herb or subshrub that grows between 20 and 80 cm tall.
+The leaves are mostly opposite, and are pinnately divided into linear to filiform lobes 2–4 cm long and up to 2.5 mm wide.
 The inflorescence bears several flower heads each in a cuplike involucre of phyllaries with purple-tinged, pointed lobes with white edges.
 The head contains many yellow or orange disc florets, and sometimes one or more yellow ray florets, although these may be absent.
+The cypselae are 5–8 mm long and are topped with two barbed awns each about 2 mm long.